Thinkwise/docs/docs/sf/data_model.md

 ![](../assets/sf/image93.png)
 *Popup that appears when tables are copied*

 After all columns are defined and/or copied and *Automatic* or *Modifiable* is chosen for the view option then the *from clause* of the view can be constructed by executing the *Generate view from clause* task.

 ## References

 A reference is a relation between two tables.
 The target table has one or more fields (the foreign key) of which the combined values must appear as the primary key in the source table.
 This column comparison is specified in the reference columns.

 ![](../assets/sf/image94.png)
-*Tables and views in the 'Design' tab without references*
+*Tables and views*

 References can be created by means of *drag & drop* in the *Reference* status.
 In the *Normal* status the *Reference* status can be temporarily activated by holding down the Ctrl key.
 This makes it possible to create a reference by dragging with the mouse from the source to the target table.
 A popup then appears in which the column comparison is presented.